vikas8983/office-js/README.md

 [![NPM Deployment Status](https://travis-ci.org/OfficeDev/office-js.svg?branch=release)](https://travis-ci.org/OfficeDev/office-js/builds)

-# This branch acts as the "command" infrastructure for NPM deployments of "@microsoft/office-js"
+# This branch acts as the deployment infrastructure for NPM deployments of "@microsoft/office-js"

 It's used to trigger a deployment to one of the official branches.